loneicewolf/EXEC_LKM/README.md

 I include a example of using netcat and a compiled(with source and steps on how to compile) reverse shell provided in C.

+Note, this is not really a rootkit-per-say but a part of one, more specifically.

 </details>